jess-miz/Shirley-Website/src/blog_posts/2023-09-24-blazen-is-back.md

 image: /assets/images/welcome-to-my-new-website-square-instagram-post-square-.png
 imageAlt: The various faces of Comeback Clown, Shirley Blazen, celebrating a triumphant return to performing.
-description: Pink-haired clown, Shirley Blazen, is pictured on a confetti filled background.
-Shirley is pictured posing in various pink, blue and yellow costumes.
-Shirley is jumping up from the center text that reads "BLAZEN IS BACK"
+description: The various faces of Comeback Clown, Shirley Blazen, celebrating a triumphant return to performing.
 ---
 🔥 SHIRLEY BLAZEN IS BACK! 🔥